somcosoftware/.github/profile/README.md

 </a>

 ## About Us 🏢
-At Somco software, we’re a team of **Qt and C++ enthusiasts** dedicated to helping businesses build great cross-platform applications.
+At Somco Software, we’re a team of **Qt and C++ enthusiasts** dedicated to helping businesses build great cross-platform applications.
 As an official Qt Service Partner, we’ve earned the trust of companies across various industries by delivering high-quality, reliable solutions.
 With years of experience in **Qt and QML development**, we know how to turn ambitious ideas into outstanding products.</br>
 We offer a wide range of services—from brainstorming ideas to delivering polished applications—always tailored to our clients’ needs.
 By combining deep knowledge of Qt modules and modern technologies with a practical, cost-effective approach, we create solutions that truly make a difference.</br>
 Want to know more about what we do?
 Check out [our website](https://somcosoftware.com/en).